Otomi: Otomi peoples in pre-Hispanic times

 By the fifth millennium B.C.E., the Otomi people formed a large group.
 The diversification of the languages and their geographic expansion from the valley of Tehuacán (currently in the state of Puebla) must have occurred after the domestication of the Mesoamerican agricultural, composed of maize, beans and chili.
 This is established on the basis that there is a large number of cognates that exist in the Otomi languages in the repertoire of words alluding to agriculture.
 After the development of emerging agriculture, the proto-Otomanguean legion gave rise to two distinct languages that constitute the antecedents of the present-day eastern and western groups of the Otomi family.
 Following the linguistic evidence, it seems likely that the Oto-Pames—members of the western branch—arrived in the Valley of Mexico around the fourth millennium B.C.E. and that, contrary to what some authors maintain, they did not migrate from the north but from the south.

 Some historians believe that the Otomi were the first inhabitants of the Valley of Mexico, nevertheless, they were later expelled from the valley by the Tepanec in 1418.
 The Otomi were one of various ethnic groups present within the city of Teotihuacán; one of the largest and most important cities of ancient Mexico.
 The fall of Teotihuacan is a milestone that signals the end of the Classic Period in Mesoamerica.
 Changes in political networks at the Mesoamerican level, disputes between small rival states and population movements resulting from prolonged droughts in northern Mesoamerica facilitated the arrival of new settlers in central Mexico.
 Around this time, large Nahuatl-speaking groups arrived and began to displace the Otomi to the east.
 They then arrived in the Eastern Highlands and some areas of the Puebla-Tlaxcala valley.
 In the following centuries, large states developed in the Otomi territory, led by the Nahua peoples.
 Around the 9th century, the Toltecs turned Tula (Mähñem'ì in Otomi) into one of the main cities of Mesoamerica.
 This city constructed a large part of the population of the Mezquital Valley, although many of them continued to live to the south and east, in the state of Mexico and the Eastern Highlands.

 Around the year 1100 AD, Otomi-speaking peoples formed their capital city-state, Xaltocan.
 Xaltocan soon acquired power—enough power to demand tribute from nearby communities up until its subjugation.
 Thereafter, the Otomi kingdom was conquered during the 14th century by the Mexica and its alliances.
-The Otomi people then were subject to pay a tribute to the Triple-Alliance as their empire grew; subsequently, Otomi people resettled in lands to the east and south of their former territory.
+The Otomi people then were subject to pay a tribute to the Aztec Triple Alliance as their empire grew; subsequently, Otomi people resettled in lands to the east and south of their former territory.
 While some Otomi resettled elsewhere, other Otomi still resided near current-day Mexico City, but most settled in areas near the Mezquital Valley in Hidalgo, the highlands of Puebla, areas between Tetzcoco and Tulancingo, and as far as Colima and Jalisco.